CVE-2024-38144

 Exploitation

-The integer overflow leads to a heap buffer overflow in the kernel pool.
-The undersized allocation is filled with data that spills into adjacent pool objects.
-Standard pool feng shui applies: spray controlled objects of matching size, trigger the overflow, corrupt an adjacent object's header or function pointer, and convert that into a read/write primitive for token manipulation.
+The integer overflow leads to a controlled heap buffer overflow in the kernel pool.
+The exploitation follows the standard pool feng shui approach: spray the pool with controlled objects of matching size to create a predictable layout, trigger the overflow to corrupt an adjacent object's header or function pointer, and convert that corruption into a read/write primitive.

 Patch Analysis

-The fix adds overflow checking on the buffer size multiplication, rejecting requests where the computed size would wrap.
+The fix adds overflow checking on the buffer size multiplication.
+The patched code uses a safe multiplication that checks for wraparound before allocating the pool buffer, rejecting requests where the computed size would overflow.